MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 ---
-title: "Migrate to Windows 10 Pro or Enterprise on Surface Hub 2"
+title: "Migrate to Windows 10 Pro and Enterprise on Surface Hub 2"
 description: "Migrate and install Windows 10 Pro or Enterprise on Surface Hub 2."
 keywords: separate values with commas ms.prod: surface-hub